|

 Pass it along!

-When it comes to getting the best bang for your buck, cooking a whole chicken over the individual parts gives you the most meat, best taste, and greatest nutrients.
+When it comes to getting the best bang for your buck, cooking an entire chicken—over the individual parts—gives you the most meat, best taste, and highest nutrients.
 Our favorite method to do this is by slow cooking it in the oven.
-Here we will show you a step-by-step guide on exactly how to slow cook a whole chicken in the oven.
+Here, we will show you a step-by-step guide on exactly how to slow cook a whole chicken in the oven.

 Why A Whole Chicken?

-Honestly, I can’t remember the last time we purchased chicken any other way than as the whole animal.
+Honestly, I can’t remember the last time we bought chicken in any other way than as the whole animal.
 There are many benefits to purchasing chicken in its whole form:

 1. It’s cheaper.
-Quite often the per pound price of a whole chicken is significantly less than buying the individual cuts.
+Quite often the per pound price of a whole chicken is significantly less than buying the individual cuts, like chicken breasts only.
 You can usually walk away with more chicken for less money this way.

 3. All the broth.
 Broth is all the rage, and for good reason!
-There are so many health benefits of regularly adding broth into your diet.
-I’ll go into more detail of these below.
+There are so many benefits of regularly adding broth into your diet.
+I’ll go into more detail on this below.

 4. No waste.
-When you cook a whole chicken, you can consume everything including the meat, skin, and turn the bones into gelatin rich broth, maximizing everything that chicken has to offer.
+When you cook a whole chicken, you can consume everything including the meat, chicken skin, and turn the bones into gelatin rich chicken broth, maximizing everything that chicken has to offer.

 The Benefits of Making Bone Broth When Cooking a Whole Chicken

-Instead of cooking a whole chicken and then later using the bones to make broth, at some point, I started making the broth right along with our slow cooked chicken.
+At some point, I started making the broth right along with our slow cooker chicken.
 The result was completely different than the previous flavorless and thin broth.
-It was jiggly, thick, and tasted rich and flavorful.
+It was jiggly and thick, with a rich and flavorful taste.

 The difference is because of more than just the meat.
 The connective tissues remain on the bones with all of the collagen and gelatin rich parts still attached that are often removed if only using bare bones.

-There are so many benefits to including bone broth in your regular diet:
+There are so many benefits to including bone broth in your regular diet (from health.com):

 • Amino acids help heal and build the lining of the digestive tract, are anti-inflammatory, and can calm the nervous system (glycine).